r19m89s/TechResume/Rosalie_Stevenson_Resume.md

  - Created rental documents for users using AJAX, XML and CSS.
  - Created landing pages for several rental agencies using CSS, JQuery and HTML.
  - Contributed to one-off smaller projects in Ruby that focused on the creation and maintenance of customer relationships.

-### X2Engine CRM
-#### 04/06/12 – 07/3/12
-Worked for a fairly new CRM that was built on a Yii-based framework that acts as an end-all be-all organizational tool for client companies.
- - Used PHP and Google Analytic scripting language to create a clock widget for the user's dashboard, through which the time would be updated to accomodate international users.
- - Used JavaScript to allow the user to edit the size and order of dashboard widgets.

 ## Education